mikeurl/Data-Analyst/README_HUGGINGFACE.md

 3. **Ask a question** in natural language about student data
 4. **View the analysis** - see the SQL generated, the data results, and the AI explanation

+## Deploying on Hugging Face Spaces

+Hugging Face provides a secure secrets store so you never need to hard-code an API key in the repository.

+1. Open your Space, go to **Settings → Secrets**, and add a new secret named `OPENAI_API_KEY` with your key value.
+2. Redeploy or restart the Space.
+The secret is exposed to the app as an environment variable, so the assistant can pick it up automatically.
+3. (Optional) Keep the on-page API key input enabled.
+Visitors without their own key can paste one for the current session; it is not persisted after the tab closes.

+Avoid embedding API keys directly in source files or the Space config.
+Secrets keep the key off the public repo history and allow you to rotate or revoke it without shipping code changes.

+### Confirming the deployed build

+After you update your Space, refresh the app and look at the "Higher Education AI Analyst" header.
+The blue build tag (for example, `build-20250130-01`) reflects the exact revision currently running.
+If the tag on the live app does not match the commit you expect, trigger a manual restart from the Space settings to pull the latest code.

 ## Example Questions

 - "What are the retention rates by race and ethnicity?"